-The DGS-Korpus team would like to thank all contact persons for their contribution before and during the recordings for the DGS-Korpus!
+The DGS-Korpus team would like to thank all contact persons for their contribution before and during the recordings for the DGS corpus!

-He works as a contact person for the DGS-Corpus project together with Dana Apel.
+He works as a contact person for the DGS-Korpus project together with Dana Apel.
 They are responsible for the regions Lower Saxony (south and east) and northern Hesse.

 Annette Bach is a multimedia-designer and worked part-time as a lecturer for German Sign Language at the adult education centre.
 Since October 2009 she has been working as a freelance lecturer for German Sign Language at the adult education centre and at the university of Ulm.
 Furthermore she does employee training courses in DGS for companies and helds courses for the staff of the institute for Sign Language in Baden-Württemberg gGmbh.

 She also teaches interpreters at the institute in Winnenden.
-As a contact person in the DGS-Corpus project she ist responsible for the region of Baden-Württemberg.
+As a contact person in the DGS-Korpus project she ist responsible for the region of Baden-Württemberg.

 Ludwig Herb, born 1986, was raised in Baden-Württemberg, but has been living in Berlin for now seven years, where he is currently studying Deaf-Studies.
 Additionally he is an expert advisor on educational issues for the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.